Directorate-General for Health and Food Safety

 The Commission adopted the White Paper COM(2007) 630 final "Together for Health: A Strategic Approach for the EU 2008-2013" on 23 October, 2007, to develop the EU Health Strategy for the period 2008-2013.
 In the Commission Staff Working Document accompanying this White Paper, strategic objectives are selected with the aim of tackling areas in which strong European added value can be achieved.
 One of these actions is to improve the collection and compatibility of health data.
 Current work on developing a system of European system of health indicators needs to be continued, based on common mechanisms for collecting comparable health data such as the European Health Survey System (EHSS).
 Even the Decision No 1350/2007/EC of the European Parliament and of the Council of 23 October 2007 establishing a second programme of Community action in the field of health (2008-2013), sets as one of the priorities to further develop a sustainable health monitoring system with mechanisms for the collection of comparable data and information.

-These are the reasons why Eurostat and DG Health and Consumers are expanding their actions under the EHSS.
+These are the reasons why Eurostat and DG Health and Food Safety are expanding their actions under the EHSS.
 The EHSS was agreed by the Directors of Social Statistics (DSS) in 2002 and is supported by DG SANCO Expert Group on Health Information (EGHI) as a framework for a regular collection of harmonized data – allowing inter-country comparisons – by means of surveys and/or survey modules on health.
 The aim of the EHSS is to set up a system for health data collection via population surveys in order to respond to the information needs of Europeans on the topics of health and health determinants.

 DG SANCO considers the development of these actions under the EHSS a high priority as it is a highly valuable tool for providing the comparable data needed to construct indicators to target and evaluate health policies both at the EU and national level.
 This is particularly significant for the European Core Health Indicators (ECHI) list as defined in the Community Public Health Programme.